-The term mesothelioma applies to various types of this deadly cancer that is caused by exposure to asbestos.
-Asbestos is a heat-resistant compound that has been used for over a century in a variety of fields including roofing, insulation, HVAC, ships, and more.
-While the government has warned us that asbestos fibers could be harmful to those that inhale them for decades, many companies did not take steps to properly protect their workers and their families.
+The term mesothelioma applies to various types of this deadly cancer that is caused by asbestos exposure.
+Asbestos is a heat-resistant compound that has been used for over a century in a variety of fields including roofing, insulation, HVAC, ship-building, and more.
+While the government has warned for decades that asbestos fibers can be harmful to those who inhale them, many companies did not take steps to properly protect their workers and their families.
 Because of this, there may be significant compensation for those diagnosed with mesothelioma.

 Pleural mesothelioma accounts for approximately three-quarters of all mesothelioma cases.
 Although mesothelioma tumors tend to spread throughout the body, they most often originate in the pleura.

-Your peritoneum is the thin membrane that lines your abdominal cavity and helps lubricate internal organs, allowing them to contract and expand within their normal function.
-Peritoneal mesothelioma is one of the rarest types of mesothelioma, a deadly form of cancer caused by asbestos exposure.
+The peritoneum is a thin membrane that lines the abdominal cavity and helps lubricate internal organs, allowing them to contract and expand within their normal function.

 Peritoneal mesothelioma initially causes a gradual thickening of the peritoneum.
 As the disease progresses, a buildup of fluids and/or mesothelioma tumors develop, placing pressure on the internal organs and producing significant abdominal pain.

-These symptoms may be similar to several other illnesses and diseases, making it important that proper diagnostic tools are used.
 When talking to your healthcare provider, it is important to remember that asbestos exposure is the only known cause of mesothelioma.
-Men who have been exposed to the substance through work or other means should inform their doctors right away should any of the symptoms of this disease become present.
+Men who have been exposed to the substance through work or other means should inform their doctors right away should any mesothelioma symptoms become present.
 Properly diagnosing mesothelioma is essential for life-extending treatments.

 Both of these procedures must be combined with chemotherapy to control the spread of the cancer as well as improve life expectancy and quality of life.
 Unfortunately, mesothelioma is often not diagnosed until the cancer is in an advanced stage, rendering curative treatments ineffective.

-There are many trials and experimental drugs that are currently being tested to see if they have any effect on mesothelioma cancer cells, but thus far, nothing has come to be considered better than chemotherapy and radiation.
-Learn more aboutmesothelioma treatment here.
+There are many trials and experimental drugs that are currently being tested to see if they have any effect on mesothelioma cancer cells, but so far nothing has come to be considered better than chemotherapy and radiation.